adersberger/istio-playground/slides/adersberger-istio-playground.md

 https://www.docker.com/community-edition

  * Preferences: enable Kubernetes
- * Preferences: increase resource usage to 3 cores
+ * Preferences: increase resource usage to 3 cores and 8 GB memory

 ^
 it all begins with a k8s cluster